- Overall GPA of 3.0 or Higher

 The B.A. to M.Ed. program is designed for those students in the undergraduate Elementary Education program who have proven academic success in the first three years of study.
 During the senior year while completing their undergraduate studies, the student will be enrolled in nine hours of graduate course work.
 The graduate program will be completed in one summer session and a fifth year following graduation from the undergraduate program.

-| Elementary Education | Literacy Education |
+| Curriculum and Instruction | Elementary Education |

 |---|---|